 The City receives drawings and plan sets from a number of sources.
 In order to maintain the uniformity necessary to quickly and easily recognize drawing features, the City uses a limited number of different line types.
-Examples of typical line types and general uses are shown in the Standard Detail Drawing.
 Examples of line types that may require associated design or flow information (i.e. underground line size, slope and direction of flow) are included, along with the required method of providing the necessary data.
 All line types used should be included in the drawing set legend.